What is a Rotary Airlock Feeder?

 Housing & End-plates

 Rotary valves are made up of 4 main parts; cylinder (or housing), end-plates, rotor, and drive package.
-Magnum Systems’ rotary valves are made from cast gray iron, stainless steel and or NiHard.
+Magnum Systems’ rotary valves are made from cast gray iron, stainless steel and or Hard Chrome.
 The reason the housings are made out of a cast mold is the strength it adds to the design that is not possible if just fabricated.
 Rotary valves are often installed into very harsh environments and need to withstand abrasive products.

 The internal rotor serves as the metering device on the airlock.
 Rotors, both open and closed end, are constructed by welding 3/8” thick vanes onto a pre-machined shaft.
 The closed end rotor then has a shroud welded on each end of the assembly.
 Rotor shafts have large diameters to minimize material deflection under load.
 The use of steel rather than cast iron for the rotors prevents vanes from breaking off when a foreign object becomes lodged between the rotor and housing.